slitsche/biosoft/content/posts/turtle-event-category.md

 A data change event has one advantage.
 The consumer can reconstruct the latest state by processing only the last message and discarding all others.
-This is already part of the problem: discard means wasted resources and is a consequence of the reduced content of information.
+This is already part of the problem: discarding means wasted resources and is a consequence of the reduced content of information.

 In the context of business analytics we often deal with questions in regard to events (in the notion of "interaction with the system").
 Retrieving that